percona/k8spxc-docs/docs/operator.md

 ### `unsafeFlags.backupIfUnhealthy`

-Prevents running backup on a cluster with [failed health checks :octicons-link-external-16:](https://kubernetes.io/docs/tasks/configure-pod-container/configure-liveness-readiness-startup-probes/#configure-probes).
+Allows running a backup even if the cluster status is not `ready`.

 | Value type  | Example    |
 | ----------- | ---------- |